 Real-life situations without real-life consequences

 According to a 2021 Markets and Markets study, the Extended Reality market is expected to reach $125.2 billion by 2026, and what was once a wish list item and future dream is quickly taking control of training priorities for organizations.
 Organizations large to small have implemented extended reality, particularly virtual reality (VR), to train employees for real-life situations without real-life consequences.
 Decreasing risk is why hospitals, car manufacturers, and government agencies have implemented VR training for surgery, manufacturing, and aviation practice, respectively.
 The popularity and availability of VR has also resulted in 33% of small- to medium-sized businesses planning implementation by 2022, according to Capterra.
-With a constant need to learn, upskill, and reskill – combined with outdated and inefficient training methods – it’s time for organizations to enhance L & D without the risk.
+With a constant need to learn, upskill, and develop – combined with outdated and inefficient training methods – it’s time for organizations to enhance L & D without the risk.

 What is virtual reality?